 Cooperating Technical Partners (CTPs), Engineers, Surveyors, and Contractors

-Find detailed information on FEMA’s levee accreditation and mapping requirements, and learn about the U.S. Army Corps of Engineers’ role in levee assessment at the CTPs, Engineers, Surveyors and Contractors Levee Home page.
+Review the Final Approach Document to better understand FEMA's approach to analyzing and mapping flood hazards in the vicinity of non-accredited levee systems.
+Find detailed information on FEMA’s levee system accreditation and mapping requirements, and learn about the U.S. Army Corps of Engineers’ role in levee risk assessment at the CTPs, Engineers, Surveyors, and Contractors Levee page.

 Additional Links and Resources